miralee94/devops22-java/lesson_4/EXERCISE_4.md

 -- Or come up with your own idea of a real world problem to design

 For your design problem, do:
-1. Write down at least 10 nouns or verbs that are important to represent the problem in software
+1. Write down at least 10 nouns (things) and verbs (actions or behaviours) that are important to represent the problem in software
 2. Define at least 3 different classes and 1 interface from these words
 3. Draw on paper ![a diagram like this](https://www.tutorialspoint.com/uml/images/uml_class_diagram.jpg) that shows how the classes interact (inheritance, methods and fields)
 4. Take a photo of your final design (or digitalize it some other way) and share with all team members